andylbrummer/deovr-server/README.md

 Cache is automatically invalidated when files are modified (moved to/from the remove folder).

 You can manually clear all caches by clicking the "Clear Cache" button in the UI or by making a POST request to `/api/clear-cache`.

+## Handling Slow or Sleeping Drives

+The server includes timeout handling for filesystem operations, which is particularly useful when working with:

+- External hard drives that may be in sleep mode
+- Network attached storage (NAS) with slow response times
+- Drives with very large directories containing many video files

+If a filesystem operation times out, the server will:

+1. Return a user-friendly error message
+2. Continue functioning for other requests
+3. Attempt to provide partial results when possible

+You can adjust the timeout duration using the `--timeout` command line option or the `DEOVR_FS_TIMEOUT` environment variable.
+The default timeout is 10 seconds (10000ms).

 ## API Endpoints